 Cleopatra's Secret!
 Black Seed Oil

 We did some checking around, and it seems these lovely ladies were really onto something!
-Black seed oil is mentioned in in the Bible within the Book of Isaiah.
-The Islamic Prophet Muhammad advised his followers to take and use black seed oil “as a cure for everything except death”.
+Black seed oil is also mentioned in the Bible within the Book of Isaiah.
+Additionally, the Islamic Prophet Muhammad advised his followers to take and use black seed oil “as a cure for everything except death”.
 It was also used by Greek physicians to treat everything from headache, general malaise, congestion, intestinal worms, toothache, and more.
 Hippocrates himself prescribed black seed oil., Black seed oil is also mentioned by the famous Persian physician Avicenna in The Cannon of Medicine as being useful for stimulating the body’s energy, recovering from “dispiritedness”, having anti-fungal and anti-parasitic properties, expectorant, and headache reliever.
 Additionally, Ayurvedic medicine practitioners of India and East Asia have found similar uses for this ingredient.
 Wow!
-That is some useful stuff!
+Cultures all over the world for thousands of years seem to agree this is some useful stuff!

 And since we are all about beauty and skincare, we thought we would look into the important benefits of Black Seed Oil for the skin.

 Here are the most important benefits black seed oil can bring to your skin:

 1. Smoothing – black seed oil was shown to have roughly the same efficacy to treat hand eczema as the drug Betamethazone

 2. Antibacterial – kills and inhibits the growth of many bacteria including MRSA (methicillin resistant Staphylococcus aureus).
 Pakistani scientists have demonstrated that all strains of MRSA are sensitive to N. sativa.